ML4BM-Lab/DeepRBP/README.md

 pip install -e .
 ```

+# Prediction Module
-## Datasets information
+## Datasets Information
-In this project, we have used several databases.
-On one hand, we have used a cohort that contains, among others, samples from TCGA and GTEx.
-The samples from the former have been used to train the DeepRBP predictor that learns transcript abundances, and the samples from GTEx have been used to evaluate how well the predictive model generalizes.
+In this project, we have used several datasets, including TCGA and GTEx samples.
+The TCGA samples are used to train the DeepRBP predictor that learns transcript abundances, while GTEx samples are used to evaluate generalization.

-On the other hand, the DeepRBP explainer has been validated using TCGA samples from a tumor type to calculate the GxRBP scores and a binary matrix with shape GxRBP indicating whether the evidence in POSTAR3 experiments indicates regulation or not.
-Also, the DeepRBP explainer has been tested in-vitro knockdown experiments.
-Below, you are instructed on how to download these data.

-### Data Download
+## Data Download
 You can download the necessary datasets from the [UCSC Xena platform](https://xenabrowser.net/) (Goldman et al., 2020).

-To simplify the process, we provide a script that handles downloading the raw data for this project.
-To initiate the download, execute the following command (approx. 20 minutes):
+To automate the process, execute (approx. 20 minutes):

 ```bash
 sbatch slurm/download_data.sh
 ```
 The datasets will be automatically saved to the following directory: `/data/training_module/raw`

-### Data preprocessing
-# Data Preprocessing and Model Input Preparation
+## Data Preprocessing
 In this step, we will load and preprocess the raw data files: gene expression (`TcgaTargetGtex_rsem_gene_tpm.gz`), transcript expression (`TcgaTargetGtex_rsem_isoform_tpm.gz`), and phenotype metadata (`TcgaTargetGTEX_phenotype.txt`).
 These will be used to prepare input matrices for both TCGA and GTEX datasets.
 Specifically, we will generate:

 - **RBP expression matrix**: `RBPs_log2p_tpm.csv` (log2(tpm+1)), derived from the gene expression data, with dimensions `n_patients x num_RBPs`.